CoVR-2: Automatic Data Construction for Composed Video Retrieval: Experiments

 \textbf{Importance of data scale.} In Table~\ref{tab:size}, we evaluate the effect of the number of video-caption pairs used as a seed for our triplet generation pipeline.
 We construct subsets of videos such that larger ones include smaller ones, and only keep triplets that contain the sampled videos for training.
 We find that results steadily increase when using more videos, demonstrating that our method largely benefits from scaling the size of the seed dataset of video-captions.
 We also observe the importance of the filtering techniques described in Section~\ref{subsec:gen}, as the model trained on unfiltered data underperforms.

 \textbf{Modification text generation.} We use a large language model finetuned for modification text generation (MTG-LLM) as explained in Section~\ref{subsec:gen}.
-We here compare this solution to a simple rule-based baseline that uses several templates to generate the modification text given the two captions that differ by one word.
-Specifically, the modification text is based on the two different words from the captions.
+We here compare this solution to prompting it without any training and to a simple rule-based baseline that uses several templates to generate the modification text given the two captions that differ by one word.
+For prompting, we prepend few-shot examples of pairs of captions and desired generated texts, before adding the two captions in question.
+Please check \if\sepappendix1{Section~C.5} \else{Section~\ref{app:subsec:prompting-llm} }\fi of the Appendix for the full prompt.
+Table~\ref{tab:mtg-llm} shows that finetuning the MTG-LLM for generating the training data is much more effective than prompting it without finetuning, as measured by CoVR performance on \ourWVt and CoIR performance on CIRR.

+For the rule-based experiment, the modification text is based on the two different words from the captions.
 We generate templates that use these words and choose one at random during training.
 These templates include variations such as \textit``{Remove $\mathtt{txt\_diff_1}$''} and \textit{ "Change $\mathtt{txt\_diff_1}$ for $\mathtt{txt\_diff_2}$''}.
-A full list of all the templates can be seen in \if\sepappendix1{Section~B.3} \else{Section~\ref{app:subsec:rule-based} }\fi of the Appendix\cameraready{ in~\cite{ventura2023covr}}.
+A full list of all the templates can be seen in \if\sepappendix1{Section~C.3} \else{Section~\ref{app:subsec:rule-based} }\fi of the Appendix.
 Additionally, we investigate the possibility of paraphrasing the rule-based modification texts using \texttt{GPT-3.5-turbo} from OpenAI~\cite{GPT_3} as a source of augmentation, by prompting \textit{``Paraphrase the following sentence: \texttt{\{Rule-base modification text\}}''}.
 In preliminary analysis, we qualitatively observed that LLaMA~\cite{touvron2023llama} and LLaMA 2~\cite{touvron2023llama2} alternatives were overly verbose when used for paraphrasing; however, GPT-3.5 outputs were satisfactory.